CeriW/pokediscoverer/README.md

 - Auto-deploys to Github Pages using a yaml CI/CD action whenever changes are made to the master branch
 - Includes some basic Jest testing
 - Styled using SCSS
+- Search textbox/dropdown is aided by the [Material-UI](https://mui.com/material-ui/react-autocomplete/) autocomplete component

 ## Running locally